-This beautifully renovated palace has a unique horological theme: beautiful clocks and clock-focused art can be found in every room, with original period features contrasting with a backdrop of bold colours and modern design.
-In the highly sought-after Rialto area of the San Polo sestiere, nuzzling the Grand Canal, L’Orologio is moments from the Mercato vaporetto (water bus) stop and a short walk from some of the best restaurants on the island.
-And if the quirky design, luxurious breakfast and fantastic location aren’t enough to tempt you, the welcoming staff and wallet-friendly prices should be.
+This beautifully renovated palace has a unique horological theme: beautiful clocks and clock-focused art can be found in every room.
+Original period features contrast with a backdrop of bold colours and modern design.
+In the highly sought-after Rialto area of the San Polo sestiere (district), L’Orologio is moments from the Mercato stop for the vaporetto (water bus) and a short walk to some of the best restaurants in the city.
+If the quirky design, luxurious breakfast and fantastic location aren’t enough to tempt you, the welcoming staff and wallet-friendly prices should be.

-Tucked away in the artistic sestiere of Castello, shrouded from the crowds of the tourist centre and just moments from the site of the Venice Biennale for both art and architecture, this hotel will show you just why Venice is also known as La Serenissima.
-This spacious renovation marries classic and retro design, combined with exceptional service from the moment you arrive at reception to the minute you rest your head on the pillow.
-Rooms here offer great value for money, and many of them circle the hotel’s walled garden; a calming sanctuary for the weary visitor after a hard day of sightseeing.
+Tucked away in the artistic sestiere of Castello, just moments from the site of the Venice Biennale for both art and architecture, this hotel will show you just why Venice is also known as La Serenissima.
+This spacious renovation marries classic and retro design, combined with exceptional service.
+Rooms here offer great value for money, and many of them circle the hotel’s walled garden, a calming sanctuary for the weary visitor after a long day of sightseeing.

-Good deals in San Marco are hard to find; Hotel Serenissima is one of the rare few that offer an affordable stay in the heart of the city.
-Just minutes from St Mark’s Square and the basilica, this charmingly traditional hotel presents you with a slice of Venice’s past with classic Venetian design features in every room (expect to find lots of gold finishes and luxurious textiles).
-The incredibly friendly hotel staff are available daily to point you in the right direction or provide any recommendations you require for smooth sailing in the city.
-With twin, double or single rooms available and an authentic Venetian breakfast of pastries, you can see why this is a favourite with visitors seeking good value for money in Venice.
+Hotel Serenissima is a rarity that offers an affordable stay in the heart of the city.
+Just minutes from St Mark’s Square and the basilica, this charmingly traditional hotel has classic Venetian design features in every room, such as gold finishes and luxurious textiles.
+The incredibly friendly hotel staff are available to provide any recommendations you require for smooth sailing in the city.
+With twin, double or single rooms available and an authentic Venetian breakfast of pastries, you can see why this is a favourite with travellers seeking good value for money in Venice.

-This cheap and cheerful hotel features some delightfully retro décor in its basic but clean rooms.
-Despite the low prices, all rooms have a canal view, and the hotel even has single rooms for solo travellers on a budget.
-The friendly staff provide a free Italian-style breakfast of breads, hams and cheeses every morning, but the real selling point here is the flower-laden roof terrace overlooking a canal; the perfect place to rest and watch the world go by.
-Hotel dalla Mora is also well located: once you get the hang of navigating the winding streets of the Santa Croce neighbourhood, you’ll discover you’re just a short walk from the Piazzale Roma bus terminus and the Rialto Bridge.
+This cheap and cheerful Venice hotel features some delightfully retro decor in its basic but clean rooms.
+Despite the low prices, all rooms have a canal view, and the friendly staff provide a free Italian-style breakfast of breads, hams and cheeses every morning.
+But the real selling point here is the flower-laden roof terrace overlooking a canal – the perfect place to rest and watch the world go by.
+Hotel dalla Mora is also well located, just a short walk from the Piazzale Roma bus terminus and the Rialto Bridge.

-Staying on Venice’s sister island of Giudecca, just south of the main island, is a peaceful and particularly frugal option, as this fabulous hotel proves.
-Filled with artists’ studios and galleries and the homes of visiting celebrities and locals alike, Giudecca is popular for visitors who appreciate getting away from the crowds.
-This hotel lovingly presents single, double and triple rooms featuring exposed beams and modern design that come at almost half the price of its main island counterparts.
+Staying on Venice’s island of Giudecca, just south of central Venice, is a peaceful and particularly frugal option.
+This fabulous hotel lovingly presents single, double and triple rooms featuring exposed beams and modern design that come at almost half the price of its historic centre counterparts.
 With a glass conservatory breakfast room and views across the water to St Mark’s Square (just 10 minutes away via vaporetto), it’s easy to see Hotel Giudecca Venezia’s appeal.

-This traditional Venetian-style inn, found in Campo Santa Marina, is equidistant from the Rialto Bridge and the St Mark’s area, which makes it a fantastic spot from which to explore the city.
-The hotel itself is filled with maximalist design and vast swathes of flowing textiles.
-There are rooms available for all budgets, many featuring a handy bathtub to soak your feet after all the walking, and all hosting windows with a lovely view of the square below.
+This traditional Venetian-style inn is equidistant from the Rialto Bridge and the St Mark’s area – making it a fantastic spot for exploring the city.
+There are rooms available for all budgets, many featuring a handy bathtub where you can soak your feet after walking all day, and all including windows with a lovely view of the square below.
 A fantastic and sprawling breakfast is included in your stay.
-Additionally, the Hotel Santa Marina is just a stone’s throw from useful local supermarket amenities and architectural treasures such as Basilica Santi Giovanni e Paolo, which hosted the funeral services of all of Venice’s doges from the 15th century onwards – you can visit the tombs of 25 in the basilica.
+Additionally, the Hotel Santa Marina is just a stone’s throw from architectural treasures, such as the historic Basilica Santi Giovanni e Paolo.

-Just a short walk from the Piazzale Roma bus terminus and conveniently located near a number of vaporetto stops, Hotel Tiziano is snuggled away in a quiet part of the vibrant neighbourhood of Dorsodoro.
-Smart interiors with bold design and pastel colours provide a modern take on traditional Venetian decor without losing any of the luxurious touches innate in the city’s style.
-Rooms are affordably priced and come in a range of sizes including singles, doubles, twins, triples, and even a few annexed apartments for larger groups and families.
-A short stroll to the Zattere or Campo Santa Margherita in either direction will set you right for fantastic dinner options and a late evening Spritz.
+Just a short walk from the Piazzale Roma bus terminus and conveniently located near a number of vaporetto stops, Hotel Tiziano is in a quiet part of the Dorsodoro neighbourhood.
+Smart interiors with bold design and pastel colours provide a modern take on traditional Venetian decor.
+Rooms are affordably priced and come in a range of sizes including singles, doubles, twins, triples and even a few annexed apartments for larger groups and families.
+A short stroll to the Zattere or Campo Santa Margherita will set you right for fantastic dinner options.